 Want your kids to eat more veggies?
 Hide them in their burgers, they'll never know!
 I'm in experimental mode this weekend and played around with adding zucchini to my turkey burgers.

 For best results: use a hand grater to grate the zucchini, onion and garlic super fine.
 Get the pan hot before you put the burgers on to get a nice sear, then lowered the flame to the lowest setting to let the burgers cook all the way through, turning a few times so the burgers don't burn.
+If cooking on the grill, it's best to make the patties ahead of time and leave them refrigerated overnight to hold their shape.

 Turkey Burgers with Zucchini